-- Focusing their course work around science-based classes, in particular by taking advanced AP courses in science-related fields.
+- Focusing your coursework around science-based classes.
+Again, you should enroll in advanced AP courses in science-related fields in particular.

 Spend time crafting a stellar personal statement

-- Refrain from repeating extracurricular activities that can easily be found in the application.
+- Refrain from repeating extracurricular activities and other information that can easily be found in the application.
 The essay is your chance to showcase your personality.

-- Do not procrastinate.
-It will most likely take you longer than you think to write a compelling essay.
+- Not procrastinate.
+It will most likely take you longer than you think to write a compelling admission essay.

-With thousands of students applying for these intense direct medical programs, make sure every aspect of your application—from the essay to your academics to your activities—revolves around medicine and science.
-Show you are prepared and have put serious consideration into your selected career path to make sure you stand out from the other applications and beat the odds.
+With thousands of students applying to intense direct medical programs, you need to make sure every aspect of your application—from the essay to your academics to your activities—revolves around medicine and science.
+Show that you’re prepared and have put serious consideration into your selected career path to make sure you stand out from the other applications.
+You can beat the odds!